mathml-refresh/mathml-css-proposals/math-variant-comments.md

 # `math-variant` comments

-## Adding more values to `text-transform`

-An alternative approach would be to add more values to the existing `text-transform` property.
-However, one may say that a separate property for math purpose is cleaner (isolate math-specific code) and that's how it is implemented in Gecko.

-## Priority between `math-variant` and `text-transform`

-There is not any concrete use case to mix the two properties, so an arbitrary (Gecko's) choice was made for the order in which transforms apply.
+## Mixing with capitalize/uppercase/lowercase, full-width, full-size-kana

+It could make sense to render something like
+`<span style="text-transform: uppercase math(bold)">a</mtext>`
+as U+1D400 MATHEMATICAL BOLD CAPITAL A. However it's not clear whether there is a clear use case to mix `math(...)` values with capitalize/uppercase/lowercase, full-width or full-size-kana.
+At least that's not needed for MathML.

+For the record, Gecko relies on a separate `math-variant` property and string conversion related to `text-transform` is applied after the string conversion related to `math-variant`.

-## Handling of "bold", "italic" and "bold-italic" fallback
+## Handling of "math(bold)", "math(italic)" and "math(bold-italic)" fallback

-To render text, browsers split the rendering of text in multiple substrings (e.g. linebreak fragments) and an implementation of `text-transform` or `math-variant` may apply to this individual substrings.
+To render text, browsers split the rendering of text in multiple substrings (e.g. linebreak fragments) and an implementation of `text-transform` may apply to this individual substrings.
 Gecko applies the "bold", "italic" and "bold-italic" font property unless at least one character in the converted subtring can be rendered with available fonts.
 This algorithm is not ideal as it depends on how the string is split in subtrings.